 Reagan Juhasz, grade eight.

-Throughout time and across cultures, humans have created stories about monsters and mythical creatures to help them cope with things they fear or can’t explain.
-This lesson focuses on the naturally correlated connections between the visual arts and storytelling.
 The writing component of this lesson in which students create their own papier-mâché monsters or mythical creatures fits nicely with my school district’s initiative of writing across the curriculum.

 Taking their seats, students find a monster photo facedown at their table.
 I put a different image on each table.
 I like to use images from contemporary artists such as Dave DeVries and Dan Reeder.
 DeVries is inspired by children's drawings of monsters.
 Reeder has written books and made videos on creating papier-mâché monsters.
 I announce to students in a serious tone that the photo on their table is someone who has gone missing.
 I ask them to look at the photo as a group and write a description for an APB (all-points bulletin).
 Before I ask them to turn the photo over, I lead a class discussion about what makes a good description.
 After the descriptions are complete, each group shares their description with the class and asks them to visualize what the creature looks like.